Pacifism: Hinduism

-Non violence, or ahimsa, is a central part of Hinduism and is one of the fundamental Yamas – self restraints needed to live a proper life.
+Nonviolence, or ahimsa, is a central part of Hinduism and is one of the fundamental Yamas – self restraints needed to live a proper life.
 The concept of ahimsa grew gradually within Hinduism, one of the signs being the discouragement of ritual animal sacrifice.
 Many Hindus today have a vegetarian diet.
 The classical texts of Hinduism devote numerous chapters discussing what people who practice the virtue of Ahimsa, can and must do when they are faced with war, violent threat or need to sentence someone convicted of a crime.
 These discussions have led to theories of just war, theories of reasonable self-defence and theories of proportionate punishment.
 Arthashastra discusses, among other things, why and what constitutes proportionate response and punishment.

 The precepts of Ahimsa under Hinduism require that war must be avoided, with sincere and truthful dialogue.
 Force must be the last resort.
 If war becomes necessary, its cause must be just, its purpose virtuous, its objective to restrain the wicked, its aim peace, its method lawful.
 While the war is in progress, sincere dialogue for peace must continue.

 Islam

 Different Muslim movements through history had linked pacifism with Muslim theology.
 However, warfare has been integral part of Islamic history both for the defense and the spread of the faith since the time of Muhammad.

 Peace is an important aspect of Islam, and Muslims are encouraged to strive for peace and peaceful solutions to all problems.
 However, most Muslims are generally not pacifists, as the teachings in the Qur'an and Hadith allow for wars to be fought if they are justified.

+An example of non-violent civil disobedience was brought about by Egyptians against the British in the Egyptian Revolution of 1919.

 Sufism

 Prior to the Hijra travel, Muhammad struggled non-violently against his opposition in Mecca, providing a basis for Islamic pacifist schools of thought such as some Sufi orders.

 In the 13th century, Salim Suwari a philosopher in Islam, came up with a peaceful approach to Islam known as the Suwarian tradition.

-The earliest massive non-violent implementation of civil disobedience was brought about by Egyptians against the British in the Egyptian Revolution of 1919.

 Khān Abdul Ghaffār Khān was a Pashtun independence activist against British colonial rule.
 He was a political and spiritual leader known for his nonviolent opposition, and a lifelong pacifist and devout Muslim.
 A close friend of Mahatma Gandhi, Bacha Khan was nicknamed the "Frontier Gandhi" in British India.
 Bacha Khan founded the Khudai Khidmatgar ("Servants of God") movement in 1929, whose success triggered severe crackdowns by the colonial government against Khan and his supporters, and they experienced some of the strongest repression of the Indian independence movement.